sukieoduwole/my_darey.io_projects/project12_Ansible_Refactoring/Readme.md

 **How I corrected it**

-1. Gave ownership of `/home/ubuntu/` directory to `jenkins` as a user using `sudo chown -R jenkins:jenkins /home/ubuntu/`
+1. Gave ownership of `/home/ubuntu/` directory to `jenkins` as a user, using `sudo chown -R jenkins:jenkins /home/ubuntu/`

 ![ownership](./images/ownership.png)

 3. Adjusted the permissions on the `/home/ubuntu/ansible-config-artifact` directory using `sudo chmod -R 755 /home/ubuntu/ansible-config-artifact`

-4. Restarted Jenkins using `sudo service jenkins restart`
+4. Restarted Jenkins from the CLI using `sudo service jenkins restart`

 5. Returned the ownership of `/home/ubuntu` using `sudo chown -R ubuntu:ubuntu /home/ubuntu`